lsst-sqre/sqr-075/index.rst

 In all of these cases, using a separate library for application models makes application development much more inconvenient.
 This is because server application dependencies are resolved and hashed with pip-tools_.
-This practice results in highly reproducible Docker image builds, and of course implies that a server application's depenencies are stable.
+This practice results in highly reproducible Docker image builds, and of course implies that a server application's dependencies are stable.
 There isn't a good workflow for developing a library simultaneously with an application.

 A vertical monorepo architecture
 --------------------------------

-The potential solutions listed previously introduce the issue of coordianted pull requests and releases being required to make any change to any REST API change.
+The potential solutions listed previously introduce the issue of coordinated pull requests and releases being required to make any change to any REST API change.
 This indicates that separate client library repositories are not the right approach.

 The orthogonal approach, then, is to consider a vertical mono repo architecture within the domain of each web API.